C4RC0/atonement-the-victim/README.md

 ## How was it made?

 I made this version in 3D with awesome [Three Js](https://github.com/mrdoob/three.js) library.
-In this interactive form, it is also valid as an independent artwork within the new-media-art genre.
+In this interactive form, it is a valid and independent artwork within the new-media-art genre.

 ![How was it made](https://raw.githubusercontent.com/C4RC0/atonement-the-victim/master/packages/atonement-the-victim/src/common/components/Concept/how-was-it-made.jpg)